saikrishnatbijil/questdb.io/docs/concept/geohashes.md

 ### Within operator

 The `within` operator can be used as a prefix match to evaluate if a geohash is equal to or is within a larger grid.

+It can only be applied in `LATEST ON` queries and all symbol columns within the query **must be indexed**.

 The following query will return the most recent entries by device ID if the `g8c` column contains a geohash within `u33d`: